Bug #52949

 We really need to find out where this comes from and if we can take certain shortcuts on fully cached pages.

-Updated by Xavier Perseguers over 10 years ago
+Updated by Xavier Perseguers about 11 years ago

 PHP 5.4 is IMHO a must for TYPO3 6.x.
 This way we already "regain" a bit (although 4.5 would be equally faster as well).
 Fully cached pages are for sure extremely important and to be optimized first but we should not forget that in many cases USER_INT have to be found.
 Just think about the felogin which is not AJAX capable.

-Updated by Alexander Jahn over 10 years ago
+Updated by Alexander Jahn about 11 years ago

 Philipp,